Carter Coughlin: Professional career

-Coughlin was selected by the New York Giants in the seventh round with the 218th overall pick in the 2020 NFL Draft.
+Coughlin was selected by the New York Giants in the seventh round with the 218th overall pick in the 2020 NFL draft.
 In Week 8 against the Tampa Bay Buccaneers on Monday Night Football, Coughlin recorded his first career sack on Tom Brady during the Bucs’ 25–23 win.

-On November 1, 2021 Coughlin was placed on injured reserve.
+On November 1, 2021, Coughlin was placed on injured reserve.

+On March 11, 2024, Coughlin re-signed with the Giants.
+He was released on September 5, and re-signed to the practice squad.